pact-foundation/pact.io/getting_started/sharing_pacts.md

 ### Getting started

-Read the pages in the Pact Broker [Quick start guide](https://github.com/pact-foundation/pact_broker/wiki#quick-start-guide) to get up and running with the basics.
+Read the pages in the Pact Broker [quick start guide](https://github.com/pact-foundation/pact_broker/wiki#quick-start-guide) to get up and running with the basics.
+You'll find a helpful checklist of changes you need to make to integrate Pact into your CI pipeline, as well as links to more detailed information on Broker usage.

 You can find all the documentation for the `Pact Broker` in the [Pact Broker wiki](https://github.com/pact-foundation/pact_broker/wiki).